 Please take caution during any snowstorm if you will be driving on the roadways.
 If at all possible, please remain home during snowfall.
+Please keep in mind that street parking is prohibited during and after snowfall events, as is depositing snow in the roadway from driveways.
+Violators will be cited; see the specific Ordinance below for more information.
 The City of Lockport will be plowing to remove snow and ice as efficiently as possible, however, there will likely be hazardous conditions until all the City’s thoroughfares have been treated.
 The residents of Lockport are asked to be patient and recognize that during the winter months there may be some minor inconveniences.

 During Snowfall Events

 The City of Lockport will mobilize its crews when there is a measurable accumulation of snowfall or if a wintry mix of freezing precipitation causes hazardous driving conditions.

 The City is responsible for 211 miles of roadway and has a fleet of 11 snow plow trucks and eight pickup trucks.
 The City's goal is to clear all streets within twenty-four (24) hours after the snow stops falling.
 Heavier snows often take longer to clear.

 Due to the volume of streets to be cleared and the staffing and equipment available, crews will not return to streets where parked vehicles have been moved during snow removal operations.
 Crews will return during normal working hours after all streets have been cleared of any parked vehicles.

 Consider assisting elderly friends and neighbors, as well as those with medical conditions, in keeping their fire hydrants clear.
 It is critical for the fire department to have approximately three feet around the hydrant so that they have a working area and quick access in the event of a fire.
 When firefighters arrive at a fire and discover a hydrant has been lost or buried in snow, they can waste valuable time trying to find it.